moliver28/research-handbook/content/job-families/finance/tax.md

 - Assist with the resolution of all state notices relating to US indirect tax
 - 3+ years indirect tax experience with multiple states and local jurisdictions preferred.

-### International
+### Multinational

-- Primary focus on international tax
+- Primary focus on multinational tax
 - Working knowledge of multiple International tax areas
 - Proven international experience working with overseas operations
 - Proven success with managing tax on a global scale